salvo-rs/website/src/book/middlewares/cache.md

 * `CacheIssuer` provides an abstraction over the assigned cache keys. `RequestIssuer` is an implementation of it that defines which parts of the requested URL and the requested `Method` to generate a cache key.
 You can also define your own The logic of cache key generation.
 The cache key does not have to be a string type, any type that satisfies the constraints of `Hash + Eq + Send + Sync + 'static` can be used as a key.

-* `CacheStore` provides access to data. `MemoryStore` is a built-in `moka`-based memory cache implementation.
+* `CacheStore` provides access to data. `MokaStore` is a built-in `moka`-based memory cache implementation.
 You can also define your own implementation.

 * `Cache` is a structure that implements `Handler`, and there is a `skipper` field inside, which can be specified to skip certain requests that do not need to be cached.
 By default, `MethodSkipper` will be used to skip all request except `Method::GET`.